MicrosoftDocs/azure-docs/articles/databox-online/azure-edge-hardware-center-new-order.md

 ms.topic: how-to
 ms.date: 06/17/2021
 ms.author: alkohli
-Customer intent: As an IT admin, I want to be able to quickly place an order for multiple Azure Stack Edge devices using an existing shipping address.
+Customer intent: As an IT admin, I want to be able to place a single order for as many Azure Stack Edge devices as my company needs, and ship the devices to different locations.
+And I want to be able to reuse shipping addresses from my previous orders.
 ---

 # Order Azure Stack Edge devices from Azure Edge Hardware Center